☎ 403-236-3928 ✉ firstname.lastname@example.org

 You manage resources and people better because instead of dividing a problem into parts and exploring the details of the parts, you realize that looking at the parts separately creates a sub-optimal result.
 By realizing that all the parts are related, you develop a superior solution.
 And the problem will probably not reoccur!

-By realizing that we are part of a well-oiled machine (i.e. a system), we'll solve the problems along with the other teams and departments that are involved with the cause and solution of a problem.
+By realizing that we are part of a well-oiled machine (i.e. a system), we'll solve the problems along with the other teams and departments that are involved.
+Together we determine the cause and solution of a problem.

-Systems thinking combined with human interaction with customers is exemplary of a wide range of parts working efficiently for the same goal.
+Systems thinking combined with human interaction with customers is an example of a wide range of parts working efficiently for the same goal.

 By seeing other players in the organization as being part of the big system, then we can work with (not against) others in creating the best solutions for achieving our goals.